TanStack/query/docs/framework/react/guides/render-optimizations.md

 ### referential identity

 The top level object returned from `useQuery`, `useInfiniteQuery`, `useMutation` and the Array returned from `useQueries` is **not referentially stable**.
-It will be new a new reference on every render.
+It will be a new reference on every render.
 However, the `data` properties returned from these hooks will be as stable as possible.

 ## tracked properties